City of Dallas TX : Areas in Dallas to be sprayed for West Nile Virus

 Areas in Dallas to be sprayed for West Nile Virus

-Dallas- A mosquito pool in Dallas has confirmed positive for the West Nile Virus.
-Weather permitting the area delineated below is scheduled for mosquito control spraying on Monday, August 13, 2018 and Tuesday, August 14, 2018 between 9 p.m. and 5 a.m. each night.
+Dallas- Weather permitting the areas delineated below are scheduled for mosquito control spraying on Wednesday, August 15, 2018 and Thursday, August 16, 2018 between 9 p.m. and 5 a.m. each night.

 While the insecticide is approved by the Environmental Protection Agency for treatment, residents in the above areas should avoid contact with the spray by staying indoors.
 Persons inside a vehicle while trucks are actively spraying should remain in their vehicles with the windows up and the air conditioner on until the trucks pass and the spray is no longer visible.
 Persons out during the scheduled spraying time should be alert for trucks and should not follow them.
 Residents who come in contact with the spray are advised to wash the affected area thoroughly with soap and water.
 The spray breaks down quickly in the presence of sunlight and has no residual effect.